 Note that if you want to use PyRpl, you'll need Python 3.6, due to PySide.
-You can upgrade Python with deadsnakes ppa.
-For Ubuntu
+On Ubuntu 16.04.7 you can upgrade Python as described here.

 To install pyrpl via pip first upgrade pip if you have a lower version than pip 21.0 with \$pip install -upgrade pip.
 Then use \$sudo pip install pyrpl (this takes a while).
-If installing PyNaCl takes too long, it's probably due to a bug in libsodium, which you can fix by installing PyNaCl manually with \$SODIUM INSTALL=system pip install pynacl before installing PyRpl.
+If installing PyNaCl takes too long, it's probably due to a bug in libsodium, which you can fix by installing PyNaCl manually with \$SODIUM_INSTALL=system pip install pynacl before installing PyRpl.
 If you now type in \$python3 you can check whether the installation worked via >>import pyrpl.
 If it didn't work it will return something like Traceback (most recent call last): File "<stdin>", line 1, in <module> ImportError: No module named pyrpl.
 Troubleshooting: if &sudo -H pip install pyrpl returned error: sudo: unable to execute /usr/local/bin/pip3: no such file in directoryuse &sudo -H pip3.x install pyrpl with 3.x being your installed python version.
 You can also check whether you have pip in the given directory with \$whereis pip.